In the Southern Downs Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 2,694 FTE jobs in 2018/19.

 - A smaller percentage of full-time equivalent local workers employed in Mining (0.5% compared to 3.3%)

-The number of local workers in the full-time equivalent work in the Southern Downs Regional Council increased by 392 between 2013/14 and 2018/19.
+The number of full-time equivalent local workers in the Southern Downs Regional Council increased by increased by 392 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the Southern Downs Regional Council were for those employed in: